martadelgado/marvel-app/README.md

 # Welcome to My Marvelous Marvel App

 A simple React application configured with Webpack for development and production builds.
+The application has two views -- a character list view which fetches the list of Marvel characters and a detail view which provides additional details on the character based on ID.

 ## Features